xiangp126/Let-Tmux/README.md

 # Installation Guide
-it will automatic install tmux without root privilege
+it will automatic install tmux with or without root privilege

 verified on Ubuntu | CentOS